Delicious, Oven-Roasted Vegetable Recipe (Great Appetizer or Entrée)

 - Extra-virgin olive oil

 The nice thing about this recipe is that you can use these or substitute other vegetables that you may prefer or happen to have on hand when you are inspired to make this.
 There are no set amounts when it comes to the ingredients.
 Use more or less according to what you like.

 - Cover a baking pan or pans with heavy duty aluminum foil for easy clean-up.
 (I always use several baking pans when making this recipe.)

-- Peel and slice your onions and eggplant into thin slices putting them into a bowl large enough to hold all the ingredients.
-Wash and slice your zucchini and peppers into equally thin slices and if you are using larger tomatoes, also slice them.
+- Peel and slice your onions and eggplant into thin slices, putting them into a bowl large enough to hold all the ingredients.
+Wash and slice your zucchini and peppers into equally thin slices.
+If you are using larger tomatoes, also slice them.
 (I have roasted the small grape and cherry tomatoes whole but have also sliced larger tomatoes for equally good effect and flavor.
 So just use what you have on hand and/or prefer.)

 - Drizzle the olive oil over the vegetables and use salt and pepper to taste.
 Toss the veggies with a spoon or by hand.
 (Personally, I use my hands so that I can tell when the vegetables are all coated evenly with the seasonings and oil.)
 Then lay out the vegetables onto the baking pans, arranging them in a single layer.

 - Bake in a 375 to 400 Fahrenheit degree oven approximately 30 to 60 minutes or until done to your liking.
 Note: If you enjoy your vegetables a little al dente, you will want to pull them out sooner; or if you like them soft and caramelized (as we do), leave them in longer checking every so often on their progress.
 We bake ours about an hour because we love the caramelized flavor.

 - Test with a sharp fork to check tenderness.
 You can also turn them over about half-way through the baking process to brown both sides if desired.
 This also redistributes the juices and keeps the vegetables from drying out.